 Running for less than 2 hours has been found to increase levels of testosterone in your body, according to a study at the University of North Carolina.
-The study, however, warns runners against going overboard as over-training will only lead to a subsequent drop in testosterone levels.10
+The study, however, warns runners against going overboard as over-training will

 3. Enables Faster And More Intense Orgasms

 As they say, all is well that ends well.
 This is particularly true for sex.
 Running can help reach a satisfying climax.
-In a study of over 5,500 Finnish women in their 40s and 50s, researchers found a significant positive relationship between strenuous exercise and orgasm experiences.11
+In a study of over 5,500 Finnish women in their 40s and 50s, researchers found a significant positive relationship between strenuous exercise and orgasm experiences.12

 4. Helps Manage Erectile Dysfunction

 Erectile dysfunction is the inability to get and sustain an erection firm enough for sexual intercourse.
 Estimates suggest that 1 in every 10 men suffers from erectile dysfunction at some point in his life.
-And, guess what, as running gets your blood flowing at a healthy pace, it also helps alleviate erectile dysfunction.13
+And, guess what, as running gets your blood flowing at a healthy pace, it also helps alleviate erectile dysfunction.14